flyteorg/flyte/rsts/deployment/agents/databricks.rst

-.. _deployment-plugin-setup-webapi-databricks:
+.. _deployment-agent-setup-databricks:

-Databricks Plugin
+Databricks Agent
 =================

-This guide provides an overview of how to set up Databricks in your Flyte deployment.
+This guide provides an overview of how to set up Databricks agent in your Flyte deployment.

 Spin up a cluster
 -----------------